 What is the addiction detox process?

 Detox from alcohol or drugs starts with an evaluation by our physicians who are trained in addiction medicine.
 Detoxification of people with mild withdrawal symptoms from drugs like cocaine, marijuana, opioids, or methamphetamine is a process that does not generally need to be done in a hospital setting.

 However, habitual behavior takes time to reverse and after the physical withdrawals decrease, the brain still needs reprogramming.
 Cravings often center in the mind and can be expected regardless of physical addiction to the substance.
-Cleansing the body of addictive drugs is only the first of many steps addicts take on the road to recovery.
+Cleansing the body of addictive drugs is only the first of many steps that addicts will take on the road to recovery.